dotnet/docs/docs/framework/tools/ngen-exe-native-image-generator.md

 > [!NOTE]
 > Ngen.exe syntax for versions 1.0 and 1.1 of the .NET Framework can be found in [Native Image Generator (Ngen.exe) Legacy Syntax](/previous-versions/dotnet/netframework-4.0/ms165073(v=vs.100)).

 This tool is automatically installed with Visual Studio.
-To run the tool, use the Developer Command Prompt for Visual Studio (or the Visual Studio Command Prompt in Windows 7).
-For more information, see [Developer Command Prompt for Visual Studio](developer-command-prompt-for-vs.md).
+To run the tool, use the [Developer Command Prompt for Visual Studio](developer-command-prompt-for-vs.md).

 At the command prompt, type the following: